cifkao/ismir2019-music-style-translation/data/README.md

 1. Filter the files to keep only those that are entirely in 4/4 or 12/8 time.
 You may skip this step by putting your files in `02_filtered` directly.

 2. Distribute the files into numbered subfolders (00 to 59 by default) called ‘shards’.
-This is done according to the file `shards.tsv`, which maps song names to shard numbers.
+This is controlled by the file `shards.tsv`, which maps song names to shard numbers.
 If you are using a different set of songs, you can remove or rename this file and your songs will be distributed randomly.